funcgen/herv-domain-map/README.md

 ### Step 1: Run the Domain Annotation Pipeline
 This step detects retroviral domains in ORFs using HMMER and GyDB profiles and filters domain hits.
-For this step, the pipeline needs the gydb_domains_classification.tsv and combined_gydb.hmm files.
-The former is a tsv file relating each HMM profile to GAG, POL, ENV, Accessory or Other functional class.
-The latter is the single HMM profiles database needed by HMM scan.
-These files can be found in the Zenodo repository:
+For this step, the pipeline requires the files gydb_domains_classification.tsv and combined_gydb.hmm.
+The former is a TSV file that maps each HMM profile to its corresponding functional class (GAG, POL, ENV, Accessory, or Other), while the latter is the combined HMM profile database used by hmmscan.
+Both files are available in the Zenodo repository:
 - [gydb_domains_classification.tsv](https://zenodo.org/api/records/17662456/draft/files/gydb_domains_classification.tsv/content)
 - [combined_gydb.hmm](https://zenodo.org/api/records/17662456/draft/files/combined_gydb.hmm/content)